How to Replace a Pool Light Bulb Without Draining the Water?

 Step 1: Turn Off Power and Test GFCI (Critical)

 Locate your pool light circuit breaker at the main panel and turn it OFF.
 Test your GFCI outlet by pressing the test button, then reset button to ensure it's functioning properly.
-This is non-negotiable—pool lights operate on 120V or 12V, and both can be lethal.
+This is non-negotiable—pool lights operate on 120V or low-voltage 12V — 120V can be lethal, and while 12V systems carry far less risk, you should still cut power before any electrical work.
 Verify power is off using a non-contact voltage tester before proceeding.
 Warning: Ensure your hands and work area are completely dry before handling any electrical components.

 Step 2: Access the Light Fixture

-From the deck, locate the light niche (usually on the wall opposite the deep end).
+From the deck, locate the light niche (set into a pool wall, typically 12–18 inches below the waterline).
 The fixture is held by a single mounting screw at the 12 o'clock position—sometimes hidden under a small tab.
 Use a large flathead screwdriver to loosen this screw.
 Don't remove it completely; just loosen it enough to release the fixture.

 Step 3: Remove the Fixture